 Preparing our pupils to be successful global citizens and for their time after Lancing is an important part of our work at the College.
-The Lancing Futures Programme starts to prepare our students as early as Third Form and aims to prepare them to leave the College as confident, aspiring and self-aware young people.
+The Lancing Futures Programme starts as early as Third Form with the aim of preparing pupils to leave the College as confident, aspirational and self-aware young people.

 The programme builds our pupils’ skills to prepare them for making choices about their future options and the Sixth Form.
 It also addresses the world of work; understanding strengths and weaknesses; building soft skills and engaging with different careers and employers.

 Time is set aside in the timetable for a focused activity in each year group; with the support of tutors and teachers, pupils are encouraged to explore and develop ideas as part of their own self-managed learning.

 About the Futures Programme